 - If these spasms continue for several minutes, you can apply heat to the area using a warm, damp cloth.

-- You can use acupressure to alleviate the cramp by using your thumb and index finger to press on your upper lip for about 30 seconds.
+- You can use acupressure to alleviate the cramp by pressing your thumb and index finger to your upper lip for about 30 seconds.

-- Another acupressure point that can provide relief in seconds is the spot located between your big toe and the toe next to it.
+- Another acupressure point that can give you quick relief is the spot between your big toe and the toe next to it.
 Apply pressure for 30 to 40 seconds.

-If the above tips don’t help you with you foot cramps, you can also try any of the following home remedies.
+If those tips don’t help with your foot cramps, you can also try any of these home remedies.

-If you’ve had a long day with a lot of physical activity, or your feet are just plain tired, a good foot massage is a great way to prevent and reduce any cramping.
-To do this, just rub the foot to relax your muscles and reduce the annoying spasm.
-Move toward the front of your foot to increase blood flow and help you completely relax.
-If you’re worried about experiencing cramps during the night, giving yourself a foot massage before going to bed is a good way to prevent them.
+If you’ve had a long day with a lot of physical activity, or your feet are just plain tired, a foot massage is a great way to prevent and reduce any cramping.
+To do this, just rub the foot to relax your muscles and bring down the annoying spasm.
+Move toward the front of your foot to increase blood flow and help it relax completely.
+If you’re worried about experiencing cramps during the night, you can give yourself a foot massage before bed to prevent them.

 Stretching exercisesStretching is one of the most sure-fire ways to reduce muscle cramps in seconds.
 According to the American Academy of Orthopedic Surgeons (AAOS), soft and gentle stretching and massage of the foot muscle can help completely eliminate cramps.
-Stretching should also be performed on a regular basis to prevent cramps from forming, especially when engaged in other types of exercise.
+You should also stretch on a regular basis to prevent cramps from happening, especially when doing other types of exercise.

-Drinking tea made with ginkgo biloba can help reduce foot cramps quickly.
-Just boil three tablespoons of ginkgo biloba leaves in a cup of water for 10 minutes, let stand for five minutes, and consume immediately.
+Drinking ginkgo biloba tea can help reduce foot cramps quickly.
+Just boil three tablespoons of ginkgo biloba leaves in a cup of water for 10 minutes, let stand for five minutes, and drink immediately.

-Essential oilsHeat can help relax the area affected by a cramp and is usually very effective in reducing that uncomfortable feeling that you feel in your feet.
-If you don’t want to use a heating pad, you can choose essential oils like eucalyptus, pine, tea tree, rosemary, or thyme, as these provide a warming sensation.
+Essential oilsHeat can help relax the area affected by a cramp.
+It also tends to be very effective in reducing that uncomfortable feeling that in your feet.
+If you don’t want to use a heating pad, you can use essential oils like eucalyptus, pine, tea tree, rosemary, or thyme.
+They all provide a warming sensation.
 Ideally you should cover your feet after applying the oil, for best results.

-Arnica is another plant that has powerful abilities to stimulate circulation, while also reducing inflammation and relieving muscle aches and cramps.
+Arnica is another plant that has powerful abilities for stimulating circulation, while also reducing inflammation and relieving muscle aches and cramps.
 This requires preparing a tea made with arnica root and applying it to the affected area for five minutes, using a warm compress.
-Another option is to add a few drops of tincture of arnica in a bowl of hot water, and soaking your feet in this mixture for 10 minutes.
+Another option is to add a few drops of arnica tincture in a bowl of hot water, and soaking your feet in this mixture for 10 minutes.